needle-mirror/com.unity.sentis/Documentation~/do-operations-on-tensors.md

 Almost all of the [supported ONNX operators](supported-operators.md) have corresponding `IBackend` methods.
 Sentis also provides convenience methods such as tensor arithmetic with scalar values.

-In the following example a series of tensors are calculated by applying `IBackend` methods.
+The following example calculates a series of tensors by applying `IBackend` methods.

 ```
 using UnityEngine;